andrastantos/brew/docs/anachronistic-computer/system.rst

 The early PCs used a Motorola MC146818 part.
 This was a parallel-bus device with a multiplexed data/address interface (a'la 8085).
 Though even the datasheet shows how to interface to non-multiplexed devices (essentially use 'AS' pin as A0). https://www.nxp.com/docs/en/data-sheet/MC146818.pdf

+A modern replacement for these Motorola chips can be had from ADI (Dallas): https://www.jameco.com/Jameco/Products/ProdDS/25101.pdf
+Probably this one: https://www.analog.com/media/en/technical-documentation/data-sheets/DS12885-DS12C887A.pdf.
+There are different variants, with super-caps and what not.

 Logic families
 ~~~~~~~~~~~~~~